parasoft/parasoft-findings-bitbucket/README.md

 ## Quick Start
 To display Parasoft static analysis results on Bitbucket, you need to customize your Bitbucket pipeline to:
-  1. Generate a Parasoft static analysis XML report
+  1. Generate a Parasoft static analysis XML report.
   2. Use this tool to upload the report results to Bitbucket.

 ### Prerequisites